Paras-245/notes/bitten tech course/Module 2 (Basics & Enviornment Setup)/20_Dual boot vs Virtual Machine.md

 ## Virtual Machine :
 - dedicated virtual enviornment resides within our os and run simultaneously
 - we use application softwares
+### Advantages :
+- easy to setup and switch and is safer(sanbox - virtual enviornment)
+- extra layer of security against malware
+-